josevdr95new/SFL-PricesP2P/README.md

-Guide to Manually Install Unpacked Extensions in Chrome If you have a Chrome extension in unpacked format (for example, a folder containing the extension files), you can manually install it by following these steps:
-Step 1: Prepare the Extension
+Guide to Manually Install Unpacked Extensions in Chrome Step 1: Prepare the Extension
 Download the Extension: Ensure you have the unpacked extension folder on your computer.
 This folder should contain a manifest.json file along with other necessary files.
 Step 2: Open Chrome